storesafe/cordova-sqlite-storage/README.md

 ### Workaround for Android db locking issue

-[litehelpers/Cordova-sqlite-storage#193](https://github.com/litehelpers/Cordova-sqlite-storage/issues/193) reported (as observed by several app developers) that certain versions of the Android database classes, if the app is stopped or aborted without closing the database then:
+[litehelpers/Cordova-sqlite-storage#193](https://github.com/litehelpers/Cordova-sqlite-storage/issues/193) reported (as observed by a number of app developers in the past) that when using the `androidDatabaseImplementation: 2` setting on certain Android versions and if the app is stopped or aborted without closing the database then:
 - (sometimes) there is an unexpected database lock
 - the data that was inserted is lost.